I am Lucifer DeMorte

-Now, imagine that your local mad scientist has created an extremely sophisticated robot.
-This robot has consciousness, intelligence, and indeed all the characteristics of a human mind except (possibly) one.
-The robot (may or may not) lack free will.
-The mad scientist wants the robot to have free will, and asks for your help in (possibly) altering the robot so that it has free will.
-Your assignment is to figure out what mechanism, or way of being, is necessary in order for something to have free will.
+Imagine that your local mad scientist has created an extremely sophisticated robot, "Milo".
+Milo has consciousness, intelligence, and indeed all the characteristics of a human mind except (possibly) one.
+The robot Milo (may or may not) lack free will.
+The mad scientist wants Milo the robot to have free will, and asks for your help in (possibly) altering the robot so that it has free will.

-Remember, it may turn out to be the case that the robot already has free will, and the scientist, for some reason, hasn't noticed or realized that they have already created a free-willed robot.
+Remember, it may turn out to be the case that Milo the robot already has free will, and the scientist, for some reason, hasn't noticed or realized that they have already created a free-willed robot.(<added 3/23/25> Remember that, as stated above, Milo has consciousness, intelligence, and indeed all the characteristics of a human mind.)

-Do not assume that the robot is necessarily constructed in a way that will not allow it to have free will.
+Do NOT assume that the robot is necessarily constructed in a way that will not allow it to have free will.

 If you accept that it is technically possible to create a robot with free will, then you will have to say just what kind of mechanism would have to be installed in the robot's brain, or what it already has in its brain, in order to give it exactly the same kind of free will that human beings have, or appear to have.